Jeffers gets go-ahead hit; Gray, Twins 'pen blanks Mariners - WHIZ News

 Twins starter Sonny Gray, making his first appearance since going on the injured list with a strained pectoral muscle on June 2, threw five shutout innings.
 He allowed just three hits on 65 pitches, with three strikeouts.

+“Sonny Gray, excellent.
+We’re glad to have him back,” Minnesota manager Rocco Baldelli said.
+“He, honest-to-god in a lot of ways, looked like he hadn’t missed really any time.”

 Five Twins relievers then completed the combined five-hitter.
-Griffin Jax (4-0) followed Gray and struck out two in one inning.
+Griffin Jax (4-0) followed Gray and struck out two in the sixth inning.

+“In a game like that you just want to put up as many zeros as you can, because you know how good and how lethal our offense is,” Gray said.
+“You just want to keep the game where it is at, because you know eventually, they’re going to break through.”

-Mariners starter Marco Gonzales (3-7) allowed one run and three hits in 6 2/3 innings.
+The Twins offense did finally break through in the seventh against Mariners starter Marco Gonzales (3-7), who allowed one run and three hits in 6 ⅔ innings.

 Gary Sanchez singled with one out in the Minnesota seventh and Luis Arraez walked.
 Jose Miranda followed with a grounder and beat the double-play relay to keep the inning going.

+“I thought Marco was outstanding,” Seattle manager Scott Servais said.
+“Really bouncing back from a rough start last time out.
+Really dominated the strike zone, had a really good changeup going.
+He ran into a little bit of trouble in the seventh, and we couldn’t stop the bleeding.”

-Reliever Paul Sewald came in to face Jeffers, who had doubled earlier.
+Reliever Paul Sewald came with two outs in the seventh to face Jeffers, who had doubled earlier.
 This time, he hit a long single off the wall for a 1-0 lead.

+“I’m really trying to do what I did in 2019,” Jeffers said.
+“I hit the ball really well that year.
+What I’m not hitting well now, I hit well.
+We are really trying to get back to that, and I think we’re really close.”

 Arraez, who began the game with an MLB-best .354 batting average, hit a two-run single during a three-run eighth.